Cobb County Probate Court

 - Presumption of Death of Missing Individual Believed to be Dead

-- Probate Will in Common Form or in Solemn Form
+- Probate Will in Common Form or Solemn Form

 - Year’s Support